 Doi Tung: the royal villa and its gardens

-Doi Tung is in fact the name of a mountain near the Burmese border that was until the mid-1980s a place where poppies were grown for opium production.
-At that time, the tribes of the region burned the land to cultivate poppies (a little like in Indonesia today with palm trees… but we will talk about it soon) by destroying the forest at the same time.
+Doi Tung is the name of a mountain near the Burmese border, which was dedicated to the cultivation of poppies for the production of opium until the mid-1980s.
+At that time, the tribes of the region burned the land to cultivate poppies, which destroyed the forest.
+It’s a bit like in Indonesia today with palm trees…

-The mother of the current King of Thailand (Somdej Phra Srinagarindra), realizing the problems caused by deforestation (landslides, floods and the like) and opium (many men were dependent on opium in the northern tribes), decided to launch a development project to reforest the region by encouraging tribes to plant and grow something other than opium.
+The mother of the former king of Thailand Rama IX, Somdej Phra Srinagarindra, realized the problems caused by deforestation (landslides, floods…) and opium (many men were dependent on it in the northern populations).
+She decided to launch a development project to reforest the region by encouraging the tribes to plant and cultivate something other than opium.

-In addition to the gardens, you can also visit the queen’s villa with an audio guide that tells us more about who the queen was as a person.
-After listening to this, we understood better why she was much appreciated by the different tribes of Thailand who affectionately nicknamed her “the royal grandmother”.
+You can explore the beautiful botanical gardens and the greenhouses where different trees are grown before being replanted in the wild.
+We also visited the Queen’s villa with an audio guide who told us more about who she was as a person.
+We then understood better why she was very appreciated by the different tribes of Thailand, who affectionately nicknamed her “the royal grandmother”.

-Other things to see in Chiang Rai region
+Other things to do in the Chiang Rai area

-As we told you above, we only had 4 days to discover the region so we really didn’t have time to visit everything.
-So here are some more ideas to discover if you have more time than we do:
+Being only 4 days on the spot, we did not have time to visit everything around Chiang Rai.
+Here are still some ideas of things to discover if you have more time than us: